 For the purposes of this policy, "terrorism" refers to an action that endangers or causes serious violence to a person or people, serious damage to property, or seriously interferes with or disrupts an electronic system.
-The use or threat of these actions must be designed to influence the government or intimidate the public, and be made for the purpose of advancing a political, religious or ideological cause.
+The use or threat of these actions must be designed to influence the government or intimidate the public and be made for the purpose of advancing a political, religious, or ideological cause.

-Protecting students from the risk of radicalisation is part of the school's wider safeguarding duties.
-The school will actively assess the risk of students being radicalised and drawn into extremism and/or terrorism.
-Staff will be alert to changes in students' behaviour which could indicate that they may need help or protection.
-Staff will use their professional judgement to identify students who may be at risk of radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
+Protecting pupils from the risk of radicalisation is part of the school's wider safeguarding duties.
+The school will actively assess the risk of pupils 'susceptible to an extremist ideology' Staff will be alert to changes in pupils' behaviour which could indicate that they may need help or protection.
+Staff will use their professional judgement to identify pupils who may be at risk of radicalisation and act appropriately, which may include contacting the DSL or making a Prevent referral.
 The school will work with local safeguarding arrangements as appropriate.

 The school will ensure that they engage with parents and families, as they are in a key position to spot signs of radicalisation.
 In doing so, the school will assist and advise family members who raise concerns and provide information for support mechanisms.
-Any concerns over radicalisation will be discussed with the student's parents, unless the school has reason to believe that the child would be placed at risk as a result.
+Any concerns over radicalisation will be discussed with the pupil's parents, unless the school has reason to believe that the child would be placed at risk as a result.

-The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect students against the risk of radicalisation.
+The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation.
 The DSL will hold formal training sessions with all members of staff to ensure they are aware of the risk indicators and their duties regarding preventing radicalisation.

-The Prevent duty
+The Prevent duty.

-Under section 26 of the Counter-Terrorism and Security Act 2015, all schools are subject to a duty to have "due regard to the need to prevent people from being drawn into terrorism", known as "the Prevent duty".
+Under section 26 of the Counterterrorism and Security Act 2015, all schools are subject to a duty to have due regard to the need to prevent people from being drawn into terrorism", known as "the Prevent duty".
+The school will refer to the DfE's guidance on managing risk of radicalisation in your education setting

 The Prevent duty will form part of the school's wider safeguarding obligations.